jmatai/python_for_kids/Assignments/advanced_pytorch.md

 ![Convolution](conv.JPG)

-Move along.

-- Design and implement convoltion for
+Design and implement convoltion for above picture or with following parameters:
+- Your input is 3D (HxWxC) where H is the height, W is the width and C is the number of channels
+- You have M kernels where each kernel size is 3x3xC
+- Your output should be RxRxM dimension